Close

 Many military families with special needs know the ins and outs of applying for state Medicaid waivers and the frustration of reaching or getting closer to the top of the waiting list, only to PCS and start the process over.
 In fact, families report waiting for years on these lists and never being able to receive Medicaid funding benefits during the service member’s active-duty career.

-The Department of Defense State Liaison Office has been working hard to improve the availability of Medicaid waivers for military families in preparation for the time when they no longer have Tricare ECHO available due to separation or retirement.
-DSLO now has 37 states with either no waiting list or with policies that support military members on the waiting list in their state of legal residence while on active duty.
+The Department of Defense-State Liaison Office has been working hard to improve the availability of Medicaid waivers for military families in preparation for the time when they no longer have Tricare ECHO available due to separation or retirement.
+The DSLO Military State Policy Source website indicates that 38 states and the District of Columbia have either no waiting list or policies that support military members on the waiting list in their state of legal residence while on active duty.

 How waivers work